 We know that transitioning back to school after a 3-month break can be tough for both children and parents.
 For some children, anticipating a new grade, a new classroom, a new teacher, making friends, facing bullies, feeling “uncool” or coping with academic pressures can fuel anxiety, even dread.
 Back 2 School will help parents understand how to help their anxious child transition back to school.
 We will discuss the "morning routine," what to do if your child refuses school, and many other challenges that your child may have with returning to school.

 Are you always worried about what others are thinking of you?
 Do you avoid social situations because you are "too anxious?"
-Please join us as we discuss how anxious thoughts, feelings, and behaviors can hold socially anxious people from enjoying school, work, friendships, and so much more.
+Please join us for this 4 week class as we discuss how anxious thoughts, feelings, and behaviors can hold socially anxious people from enjoying school, work, friendships, and so much more.
 We will help you stop hiding from socially anxiety and people by using Cognitive Behavioral skills to care more about yourself than others perceptions of you.

 In this four week class, we will cover the basics of anxiety from a Cognitive Behavioral perspective.
 This will give you a better idea of the key areas to be looking for when your child is anxious.
 We will also discuss how to remain emotionally and physically neutral, while being empathetic to your child.
 You will learn Cognitive Behavioral parenting strategies to help your child be less dependent on you and more confident to work though anxious situations on his/her own.